DeepaTS-git/AI-agent-for-academic-guidance-using-RAG/README.md

-# SE PROJECT 2025 TEAM-13

-## Project Title: AI Agent for Academic Guidance
+## AI Agent for Academic Guidance

 ### Overview
-This project focuses on developing an AI-driven agent to enhance the learning experience for students enrolled in the IITM BS degree program.
+This academic group project focuses on developing an AI-driven agent to enhance the learning experience for students.
 The agent serves as a virtual guide, helping students navigate course materials, adopt effective study habits, and maintain academic integrity.
 It nudges students toward better learning strategies, providing contextually relevant resources without offering direct answers.

 ---